Competitions and awards

 The Mayor’s Entrepreneur Competition 2022

-For further information and to register your interest visit the Mayor’s Entrepreneur Competition webpage.
+There are five categories to enter: Creative Industries, Health, Tech, Social Enterprise and Smart Cities.
+For further information and tosubmit your idea visit the Mayor’s Entrepreneur Competition webpage.

 The Royal Academy of Engineering's Graduate Engineering Engagement Programme (GEEP) 2021/22